benoitboyer/up_coding_challenge/README.md

 Just try to copy every exercices separatly.

 Exercice 1 & 3:
+Create a new laravel project and put the files in it(you need the vendor directory).
-Just configure the env file for the database
+Then,just configure the env file for the database

 Exercice 2:
 It's just Javascript so you don't need anything to run it